|

 21. Fall-inspired Meatballs

-My secret to stress-free hosting is keeping these turkey-cranberry meatballs warm in this slow cooker — it’s the exact one I use for holiday parties.
-You can plug it in hours ahead, and your kitchen smells amazing when guests walk in.
+My secret to stress-free hosting is keeping these turkey-cranberry meatballs warm in this slow cooker.
+You can plug it in hours ahead so your kitchen smells amazing when guests walk in.
+For a flavorful version, try this turkey cranberry meatball recipe.

 22. Pumpkin Spice Energy Bites